-Our product development approach is centered on building simple and useful tools to enable our users to access Weibo to create, distribute and discover content and interact with others on our platform in real time.
+Our product development approach is centered on building simple and useful tools to enable our users to access Weibo to discover, create, and distribute content and interact with others on our platform in real time.
 We employ a "mobile first" philosophy and have designed our platform around the capabilities of mobile devices.
 We introduced the first generation of Weibo mobile app in the first quarter of 2010.
-Our platform is compatible with all major mobile operating systems, including Android, iOS, Symbian, Windows and Blackberry, and is accessible through mobile apps, mobile websites, personal computer apps and personal computer websites.
+Our app is compatible with all major mobile operating systems, including Android, iOS and others, and is accessible through mobile apps, mobile websites, computer apps and computer websites.
+Users can watch videos, read articles, discover hot information feeds and interest-based topics after installing Weibo app or when visiting Weibo websites.
+Users registered with a Weibo account can set up their account information, post feeds, upload short videos and post articles.
+Users can also interact between themselves on our platform by following, reposting, adding comments, sending private messages and through other channels.

 Our users range from ordinary people to celebrities, businesses, government agencies and other organizations.